arduino/arduino-cloud-cli/PROTOCOL.md

   - username = device_id
   - password = device_secretkey

- Both these information are provided during device configuration via API or on Cloud Web UI Cloud API documentation is available here https://www.arduino.cc/reference/en/iot/api/   and at the same location you can find reference clients for Javascript, Python and Golang.
+Both these information are provided during device configuration via API or on Cloud Web UI.
+Cloud API documentation is available here https://www.arduino.cc/reference/en/iot/api/   and at the same location you can find reference clients for Javascript, Python and Golang.

 Message format